Treasurer's Office COVID-19 FAQ

 What tax relief options is the Spokane County Treasurer offering?

-Treasurer Michael Baumgartner authorized a first half 2020 property tax extension from April 30th to June 15th.
-This extension applies to both real and personal 2020 property taxes in Spokane County.
+Treasurer Michael Baumgartner previously authorized Spokane County property tax extensions totaling one hundred and five additional days to pay without delinquent charges.
+First half 2021 property taxes have received a one month extension from April 30th to May 31st.
+This extension applies to both real and personal property taxes due in Spokane County.
 This extension excludes mortgage loan service providers which submit escrow funds on behalf of individual taxpayers.

 If you are still struggling to make your property tax payment, please contact our office at (509) 477-4713 or firstname.lastname@example.org.
 Other assistance options such as partial tax payments may be an option.